Jerry-Ma/astro-pipe-segment/README.md

 convert sextractor-like ascii file to plain one.
 This is useful when working with some black-boxed tool which requires a somehow more standard tsv format.

+## querysdss.py

+A command-line interface to the SDSS SAS web portal.
+It takes a varieties of forms (and any possible combination) of coordinates, then,

+* performs coverage check, and print output as designated format
+* with download directory given (use -d), corresponding fits image will be downloaded.

+Required package is missing:

+* requests
+* bs4

+Solution (need to install pip first):

+* pip install requests
+* pip install beautifulsoup4